 * 1550 (est) – Maui Chief Pi’ilani rules Hana in a time of peace and prosperity.
 He orders the building of a trail system circling Maui, thus uniting the entire island.

 • 1768 – Queen Ka’ahumanu was born in a cave at Ka’uiki Hill.
-She was King Kamehameha’s favorite wife and largely responsible for the abolition of the Kapu System.
+She was King Kamehameha’s favorite wife and mostly responsible for the abolition of the Kapu System.

 * 1790 – King Kamehameha invades Maui and conquers the island with the help of British armaments.

-*1794 – King Kamehameha brings all the island under his rule and establishes Lahaina as the capitol of the Hawaiian kingdom.
+*1794 – King Kamehameha brings all the island under his rule and establishes Lahaina as the capital of the Hawaiian kingdom.

 • 1849 – Sugarcane is introduced to Hana via a sugar mill by George Wilfong.
-In 1883, there were 6 plantations in operation.
-Before this Hana and the neighboring Ko’olau districts survived by cultivating dryland taro and local fishing.
+In 1883, there were six plantations in operation before this Hana and the neighboring Ko’olau districts survived by cultivating dryland taro and local fishing.

 • 1926 – The original Hana Highway was completed.
 It was a gravel 1-lane road.